Vonage/vivid-3/docs/ui-tests/readme.md

 **Note:** that this will result in failed tests in the first run because the snapshots for your setup do not exist

 **Note:** do not push new snapshots.
 There are only 3 snapshots used for CI purposes - and these are the checked out linux snapshots in each component.

+### Dev/Watch Mode

+You can also run the tests locally in watch mode:
+`npx nx run components:e2e:watch`

+This will spin up the dev server and watch for changes in the code to restart the tests.

+A useful scenario would be to develop a single component:
+1. Start the tests using `npx nx run components:e2e:watch`
+2. Setup your component's to be the only test to run: `test => test.only`
+3. Add `await page.pause();` inside the test case.

 ### Why Docker?